 Will commenced 2020 with a bang performing to capacity filled shows at ‘Late Nights’ at West Diggers at Tamworth Country Music Festival along with a full media schedule before touring suddenly shut down when the Covid19 pandemic hit musicians hard.

-After spending a few months enjoying family life and in perfect timing for Father’s Day, Will released a new emotive and beautifully penned track entitled ‘Dear Dad’.
-Holding such special meaning to Will and his family, this track (co-written with fellow country artist Hayley Jensen) was a tribute to his late father who tragically who passed away from Brain Cancer in 2007 when Will was just 18.
-The track touches on the love of his father, the times they shared and how he wishes he were here today to share special moments and watch his young family grow up.
-This song resonated with music lovers, especially in a year that has been very unpredictable and ever-changing.
+When the industry slowly started to recover in September, Will released an emotive track entitled ‘Dear Dad’.
+Holding such special meaning to Will and his family, this track (co-written with fellow country artist Hayley Jensen) was a tribute to his late father who tragically passed away from brain cancer in 2007 when Will was just 18.
 The track debuted at #1 on the iTunes Country Chart and #7 on the iTunes All Genres Chart.

 In recent years, Will has been steadily building a solid, loyal fan base.
-With a genuine gift of storytelling, combined with compelling vocals and the ability to connect with a crowd, Will Day is fast becoming one of Australia’s premier rising artists and one that will undoubtably be around for many years to come.
+With a genuine gift of storytelling, combined with compelling vocals and the ability to connect with a crowd, Will Day is fast becoming one of Australia’s premier rising artists and one that will undoubtedly be around for many years to come.

 For further information on Will Day: